jammsen/docker-palworld-dedicated-server/README.md

 After that the server should send messages in a Discord-Compatible way to your webhook.

+> You can find more details about these variables [here](/docs/ENV_VARS.md##Webhook-Settings).

 ### Supported events

 - Server starting
 - Server stopped
+- Server updating
+- Server updating and validating

 ## Deploy with Helm